-Tom Janovsky, CEO, Midnight Flight, has interviewed successfully with more than 60 airlines to gather detailed information on how each airline conducts its flight attendant interviews, so you could prepare for your interviews better.
-He collected initially over 170 airline interview questions and offers them to you with the answers the airline recruiters are looking for.
+Hi, I am Tom Janovsky, founder of Midnight Flight, and I have interviewed successfully with more than 60 airlines to gather detailed information on how each airline conducts its flight attendant interviews, so you could prepare for your interviews better.
+I collected initially over 170 airline interview questions and offered them to clients with the answers the airline recruiters are looking for.
 All of the flight attendant interview materials are updated as soon as new information is collected.
-We collected more than 70 new questions in the last few months.
+In addition to those 170 questions, I collected more than 120 new questions in the last two years.
 No one else does it like Midnight Flight.

-Tom has followed the airline industry for more than 30 years and worked in it for more than a decade with several airlines - Air Canada, Delta Air Lines, Singapore Airlines and TWA.
-Tom was the recipient of numerous awards over the years, including a Flight Attendant of the Month at Delta Air Lines when he was selected from about 20,000 flight attendants at a time when it meant something.
+I have followed the airline industry for more than 30 years and worked in it for more than two decades with several airlines - Air Canada, Delta Air Lines, Singapore Airlines and TWA.
+I was the recipient of numerous awards over the years, including a Flight Attendant of the Month at Delta Air Lines when I was selected from about 20,000 flight attendants at a time when it meant something.

 You can get all "inside" information on airline interviews.

 Virginia, Tom's wife of almost 30 years, during

 I can promise you that you will be better prepared than anyone else in the interview group - except perhaps for another client of mine who might be in your group...

 ...and even then it will depend just on which one of you has worked harder to get ready.